 Natalie Hartsfield is a court reporter with more than 10 years of experience in the legal field.
 She has taught court reporting since 2007.
 Natalie holds an Occupational Associate Degree in Court Reporting from Stenotype Institute.

-High School Diploma and eligible for notary public commissions in your state.
+- Eligible for notary public commissions in your state

 The supplies required for this course are included in enrollment.
 The following will be shipped to you approximately 7-10 business days after enrollment: